 The UK channel More4 worked with ManvsMachine to create this newly launched identity and on-air look.
 Talk about multifaceted and flexible, this takes pieces of squares and morphs them into “flippers” that form the number 4 and move all over the place.
 This seems complex on its own, but really comes to life in the motion graphics.

-Finally our least favorite new multi-colored logo created for the Madrid 2020 Olympics bid.
-Olympics logos have traditionally always been multicolored since it’s a multicultural event.
+Finally our least favorite new multi-colored logo (sorry) is created for the Madrid 2020 Olympics bid.
+Logos for the Olympics have traditionally always been multicolored since it’s a multicultural event.
 But this logo really misses the mark and has caused quite the controversy.
-There was a contest, but the winning designer’s logo was altered and cropped so it now reads 20020.
+There was a contest, but the winning designer’s logo was altered and cropped so the mark now reads 20020.
 Oops.